-Quality Statement 1: Preconception Care for People With Diabetes
+Preconception Care for People With Diabetes

-All people of reproductive age who might get pregnant who are living with diabetes receive information about family planning.
-People with diabetes who are planning to get pregnant receive preconception care from an interprofessional care team, including counselling on optimizing diabetes management, screening for complications, and a review of medications.
+All people of reproductive age who might become pregnant who are living with diabetes receive information about family planning.
+People with diabetes who are planning to become pregnant receive preconception care from an interprofessional care team, including counselling on optimizing diabetes management, screening for complications, and a review of medications.